Secret Weapons Over Normandy

-Secret Weapons Over Normandy is a World War II-based arcade video game.
-Published by LucasArts and developed by Totally Games, the game is composed of 15 objective-based missions set in 1940s European, North African, and the Pacific theatres of war.
+Secret Weapons Over Normandy is a World War II-based combat flight simulation video game released for PlayStation 2, Xbox and Windows in 2003.
+Developed by Totally Games and published by LucasArts, the game features 15 objective-based missions set in 1940s European, North African and the Pacific theatres of war.
 The story was written by Derek Chester.
 The music was composed by Michael Giacchino.
+The game had downloadable content via Xbox Live that could be played via single-player mode.

 Plot

 The player assumes the role of James Chase, an American who has volunteered to serve as a fighter pilot in the Royal Air Force starting in May 1940.
 After displaying above-average skill and bravery during the evacuations at Dunkirk, he is transferred to the Battlehawks: a special unit in the RAF that operates under Prime Minister Winston Churchill's Special Operations Executive.
 The Battle of Britain, North Africa, China, the Battle of Midway, the Eastern Front, Norway, and Germany are all featured in one or more missions.
 The final mission of the campaign is on June 6, 1944, with the Battlehawks flying air support as Operation Overlord begins.

 The overall goal of the Battlehawks throughout the campaign is to "halt the most insidious plans of the Third Reich".
 The player's principal opponent is the Luftwaffe, in particular the Battlehawk's counterpart, the elite squadron of top German pilots known as Nemesis (similar to the real KG 200), commanded by Oberst Krieger.
 The player will also face off against the forces of the Japanese Empire.